Have you ever seen an Albino Moose?

-I'll tell you this, I had never.
+I'll tell you this, I never had.
 I did not even know they existed (at least I had never seen a video of one).

-Look at this wild video, partially blurry, of a white moose in some Maine woods recorded by registered Maine Guide Larry Gooding, in Piscataquis Count.
+Look at this wild video of a white moose in some Maine woods, recorded by registered Maine Guide Larry Gooding in Piscataquis County.

-Clearly the moose has a large section of white on their back, but is it an albino?
+Clearly, the moose has a large section of white on their back, but is it an albino?
+Likely not.

-According to a National Geographic shared article about white moose, not all moose that are white are albino.
+According to a National Geographic shared article about white moose, not all white moose are albino.
+Many are piebald.

-So it is not guaranteed that we have Albino moose in Maine or New Hampshire.
+So, it is not guaranteed that we have albino moose in New Hampshire or Maine.
 We definitely DO have piebald moose.

 13 Animals You Can Actually Own in Maine That Might Surprise You